What Are Natural Consequences

-They are learning the real consequences of their action imposed by the situation.
+They are learning the real consequences of their negative action.

-For example, your child shouldn’t take other’s toys without asking because then the other child will be sad.
-But if your child only knows they shouldn’t do that because you will punish them, then they will just become sneaky and do that behind your back.
+For example, your child shouldn’t take others’ toys without asking because then the other child will be sad.
+But if your child only knows they shouldn’t do that because you will punish them, then they may become sneaky and do that behind your back.

 “Don’t take other’s possession without asking because then the owner will be sad” teaches conscientiousness.
 “Don’t take other’s possession because I don’t want to be punished” doesn’t.

 Have trouble motivating your child?
 Check out: How To Motivate Kids

 There are times natural consequences are not desirable.
 For instance, when there are safety or health-related issues, as mentioned above.